Karthikkc123/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

 1. Select **Finish** on the final dialog to complete the installation.

-1. Navigate to the path "C:\LabFiles\oracledataaccesscomponent", and right-click `setup.exe`, then select **Run as administrator** to begin the installation.
+1. Now to install oracle data access component, Navigate to the path "C:\LabFiles\oracledataaccesscomponent", and right-click `setup.exe`, then select **Run as administrator** to begin the installation.

 1. Select **Next** to accept the default language, English, on the first screen.